About Sonya Sanmateu, LCSW, CEDS

 Integrates insight-oriented, depth-informed approaches to explore underlying patterns and promote lasting change.

-This combination of formal training and experience allows me to tailor strategies to your unique needs, supporting both insight and practical change.
+This training allows me to tailor treatment to your needs—supporting both deeper understanding and practical, day-to-day change.

 -